EddyVerbruggen/nativescript-plugin-firebase/docs/STORAGE.md

 Just uncomment the relevant lines (one for each platform) to add the SDK's to your app.

-### Setting the storage bucket
+### Setting the storage bucket (optional since plugin version 6.5.0)
-You need to tell Firebase what your storage bucket is.
-You can retrieve it from the Firebase console by pressing 'Storage' in the menu.
+If (in the odd situation) the storage bucket URL you want to use is different than the one in the downloaded config file, you can tell Firebase what it should use instead.

-You can either pass it to the `init()` function as shown below, or pass it as a property any time you're using a storage feature.
+In this case, you can either pass it to the `init()` function as shown below, or pass it as a property any time you're using a storage feature.
 In theory the former is a little more efficient because it's cached by the plugin.